vizkeletibala/vion-arena/README.md

 - If Prometheus does not scrape the backend, check the Docker labels and confirm `/metrics` is reachable inside the container on port `8000`.
 - If leaderboard submissions fail from the browser, confirm `APP_ALLOWED_ORIGINS` includes the frontend origin.
 - If Jenkins can build but cannot deploy, verify it can access the same Docker daemon and that the target networks already exist.
+- If `npm ci` fails inside the Jenkins frontend check even though `package-lock.json` exists in the repo, verify the pipeline still uses `--volumes-from "$HOSTNAME"` for its helper containers.
 - If smoke tests fail on hostnames, use `curl -H 'Host: ...' http://localhost/...` or add local DNS entries for `arena.vion.test` and `api.arena.vion.test`.

 ## Scope Guardrails